Professional and Reliable Service for Over 80 Years

 Water softener salt is a crucial component of the ion exchange process that softens hard water.
 During this process, the salt replaces the calcium and magnesium ions in the water with sodium or potassium ions, leaving your water soft and free from the scaling that’s associated with hard water.

-• Rock Salt: Mined from underground salt deposits, rock salt is the least expensive option.
-It contains impurities and can leave behind sediment in your water softener tank.
-While it works, it may require more frequent cleaning and maintenance.
+Mined from underground salt deposits, rock salt is the least expensive option.
+It contains impurities and can leave behind sediment in your water softener’s brine tank.
+These sediments can take the form of salt mushing or salt bridges, which cause blockages and prevent your water softener from functioning properly.
+So, while rock salt may be cheap, it requires more frequent cleaning and maintenance.

-• Solar Salt: This type of salt is obtained by evaporating seawater or brine from salt lakes.
+The process for obtaining solar salt begins by pumping water into underground salt deposits to dissolve the salt.
+The resulting brine is then pumped into shallow collection ponds, where sunlight evaporates the water and leaves the salt behind.
+Seawater and water from salt lakes can also be evaporated using this method.
 Solar salt comes in two forms: salt crystals and salt pellets.
 The crystals are usually more affordable but may contain impurities, while salt pellets are purer and dissolve more evenly.

-• Potassium Chloride: If you’re concerned about sodium intake, potassium chloride is a suitable alternative.
-It softens water in a similar way to sodium-based salts.
+If you’re concerned about sodium intake, potassium chloride is a suitable alternative.
+It softens water in a similar way to sodium-based salts and is beneficial for people who need to limit the sodium in their diet.
+It is also less harmful to plants and animals when flushed out into the environment, making it more eco-friendly.
 However, it is more expensive than other options.
 Keep in mind that potassium chloride may not be suitable for individuals with specific health conditions.

 Water Hardness

 The level of water hardness in your area should influence your choice of salt.
-If you have extremely hard water, you may want to opt for a higher-purity salt like solar salt pellets to prevent sediment buildup in your water softener.
+If you have extremely hard water, you may want to choose a higher-purity option like evaporated salt to prevent sediment buildup in your water softener.

 Budget